AquaNow/aedu-contracts/README.md

-# AEDU Stablecoin
+# AEDU Stablecoin: UAE Dirham-Backed Smart Contracts
-Hardhat Configuration of the AEDU Smart Contracts.

-## Introduction

-This repository contains the codebase for the fiat-backed stablecoin based on the United Arab Emirates dirhams.
-View our [whitepaper](https://github.com/AquaNow/aedu-contracts/blob/main/whitepaper.pdf) for more information.
+This repository holds the codebase for the AEDU Stablecoin, a fiat-backed stablecoin pegged to the United Arab Emirates dirham (AED).
+For more information, refer to our [whitepaper](https://github.com/AquaNow/aedu-contracts/blob/main/whitepaper.pdf).

 ## Setup